 A truck accident can result in a wide range of injury types, with the most severe being traumatic brain injuries, amputation and crush injuries, and spinal cord injuries.
 While these injuries can be permanently disabling and sometimes even fatal, other injuries can be equally as painful and sometimes just as limiting.
 A person injured in a crash may never be able to return to life as normal, require a wheelchair or assistance for the remainder of their life, be prevented from returning to the workforce, and could even be unable to care for themselves.

-Even if you have suffered serious injuries and are still in the process of recovering and have not yet reached maximum medical improvement, you should take action today to contact our experienced law firm and start the process of filing a truck accident claim.
+Even if you have suffered serious injuries and are still in the process of recovering and have not yet reached maximum medical improvement, you should take action today to contact our experienced truck accident law firm in Mobile, AL and start the process of filing a truck accident injury claim.
 Not only are you required to notify the insurance company within a reasonable amount of time, but if you plan to file a lawsuit, you will need to do so within two years from the date of your accident.
 If you wait longer than the two-year deadline, you will not be able to recover compensation at all.